Skip to content

 • You have severe lower back pain, with or without chronic sciatica

-• Conservative treatment and medication no longer provide lasting relief
+• Conservative treatment such as medication and physical therapies no longer provide lasting relief

 • Your MRI shows one or more severely herniated discs or degenerative disc disease in your lumbar spine

-• You want to stay active and restore spinal mobility
+• You want to restore spinal mobility and return to an active, pain-free life

 Already had a discectomy?
 You may still be a candidate.
 CCV’s published data shows patients with prior disc surgery achieve equivalent long-term outcomes to those having disc replacement as their first procedure.[2]

-Find Out If Prodisc® L Total Lumbar Disc Replacement Is Right for You
+Find Out If Lumbar Disc Replacement Is Right for You

 If you have a recent lumbar MRI, our surgeons can review your case and advise whether you’re a candidate for treatment, at no cost.
 Treatment is typically available within 8 weeks for suitable candidates, subject to a successful surgical assessment.